 This week I’m going to be talking about a DVD I got from one of my friends.
-My friend and I were talking in science one day, and somehow the conversation got to Friends.
+My friend and I were talking in science one day, and he said that I reminded him of Phoebe Buffay.
+I thought that was a real person and asked if she was in our grade (tenth-grade), and he said she was a ficitonal character on Friends.
 I asked what Friends was, and he stared at me in disbelief.
 For anyone who’s as clueless as I was, Friends is a sitcom about six people living in the New York City borough of Manhattan.
 The show aired on NBC for ten years.

 Friends follows the lives of Rachel Green (Jennifer Aniston), Monica Geller (Courteney Cox), Phoebe Buffay (Lisa Kudrow), Joey Tribbiani (Matt LeBlanc), Chandler Bing (Matthew Perry), and Ross Geller (David Schwimmer).
 I haven’t seen all the episodes and the DVD I got has five episodes.